aleiva00/Quant-Tools/Volatility/GARCH/README.md

 - **&beta;**: The GARCH parameter that measures the impact of past conditional variances on current volatility.
 - **z<sub>t</sub>**: A white noise error term.

-**Intuitive Explanation**: GARCH models the conditional variance &sigma;<sub>t</sub><sup>2</sup> as a combination of a constant term (&omega;), the impact of past squared returns (ARCH effect), and the impact of past conditional variances (GARCH effect).
+**Explanation**: GARCH models the conditional variance &sigma;<sub>t</sub><sup>2</sup> as a combination of a constant term (&omega;), the impact of past squared returns (ARCH effect), and the impact of past conditional variances (GARCH effect).
 This helps capture volatility clustering, where periods of high volatility tend to be followed by similar periods.

 ## 5. Choosing p and q Parameters